mechmotum/fall-probability-paper/README.md

 # Author Guide

-- Avoid committing binary objects (like pngs).
+- Minimize committing binary objects (like pngs).
 The preference is to generate them with a reproducible script.
-- Use booktabs for the table formatting
+- Use booktabs for the table formatting.
-- Use BibLatex with the natbib option and apa settings for variations on citations.
+- Use BibLatex with the natbib option and numbered citation settings for variations on citations.
 - subcaption is available for subfigures
-- Use siunitx for units (note the `\kph` custom definition)
+- Use siunitx for units (note the `\kph` and `\mps` custom definitions)

 ## Generating the bib file